Ryan Walters (American football): Junior season (2007)

 Walters was a preseason first-team All-Big 12 selection by both Athlon and The Sporting News.
 In week 1, Walters established what would end up being a career high, 16 tackles against Colorado State.
 Against #3 Oklahoma, Walters intercepted a pass from quarterback Sam Bradford, which lead to an touchdown on the ensuing drive.
 In the 2007 Independence Bowl, he had an interception, setting up Colorado's first touchdown of the bowl.

 Senior season (2008)

 Walters entered his senior year as the starter at free safety.
 He was named a preseason third team All-Big 12 by Phil Steele’s College Football and voted a team captain by his teammates.
-He opened the season with 10 tackles and an interceptions against Colorado State.
+He opened the season with 10 tackles and an interception against Colorado State.
 Against Iowa State, Walters tied his career-high with 16 tackles.
 He finished the season with honorable mention All-Big 12 honors, first-team All-Colorado honors from the state's National Football Foundation and was voted that seasons team MVP by his teammates.
 He finished his career with 5 interceptions.
 Walters graduated from Colorado in 2008 with a degree in history.
 He went undrafted in the 2009 NFL draft, and returned to Colorado to continue his education.